-Paper 2: Core and Statistics

-Paper 3: Core and Mechanics
+Paper 2: Core and Statistics Paper 3: Core and Mechanics

 Students are taught by 3 specialist teachers, who offer support throughout the duration of the course.
 Results over the past few years have been excellent.
-In 2017 all students achieved or beat their target grade in A level mathematics.

 One of the key aims of the course is to encourage students to develop a deeper understanding of Mathematics, to promote independent thinking and to challenge their thought process when tackling more complex questions.
 They will be required to use logical thinking and should have an interest in the subject, and extending on what they have learnt at GCSE.